 Scheduling Purchaser’s Output with Hourly or Sub-hourly Schedules

 Scheduling of Purchaser’s Output shall be as requested by the Purchaser, or its designated scheduling agent, and shall be subject to the limitations set forth in this Contract.
-Purchaser must schedule its Purchaser’s Output by the use of hourly schedules unless a Dynamic Transfer Agreement or EIM Participation Operating Agreement is executed with the District as is described in Section 6(s), (t) and (u).
+Purchaser must schedule its Purchaser’s Output by the use of hourly schedules unless a Dynamic Transfer Agreement or EIM Participation Operating Agreement is executed with the District as is described in Section 6(r), (s) and (t).

 The Purchaser, or its designated scheduling agent, shall provide the District each Pre-Schedule Day, in conformance with prevailing scheduling procedures for scheduling generating resources in the WECC region, hourly schedules of desired Purchaser’s Output deliveries for the following day or days.
 The schedules will be completed in a time frame consistent with standard industry practices in the WECC region and this Section 6.
 Such schedules shall be based on the Purchaser’s rights to, and the limits of, Capacity and Output, and on the probable water supply based on the District’s forecasts of Rocky Reach and Rock Island inflow.
 The scheduling limits shall be as described in the District Slice Operating Instructions and the District Business Practices, as may be amended by the District from time to time.